You’ve found the perfect guy. He’s smart and attractive. Check.

 “We talked about money a lot because I had a lot of student loans and was trying to pay them off fast.
 He was really supportive, but always commented about how he had ‘no debt.’
 It sucked to realize that he had been lying to me for so long.”

-Unfortunately, when it comes to money and love, there isn’t a set of hard and fast rules to follow, but there are some general guidelines that might help you avoid heartbreak and financial regret.
+Unfortunately, when it comes to love and money, there isn’t a set of hard and fast rules to follow, but there are some general guidelines that might help you avoid heartbreak and financial regret….